tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Object 接口/基本操作/OPTIONS Object_intl_en.md

 ## Description
-This API (OPTIONS Object) is used to implement a pre-request for an cross-origin object access configuration, i.e., an OPTIONS request carrying the specific source origin, HTTP method, and header information is sent to COS for it to determine whether a real cross-origin resource sharing (CORS) request can be made.
-If no CORS configuration exists, 403 Forbidden will be returned for the request.
-You can enable the CORS support of a bucket using the PUT Bucket cors API.
+This API is used to implement a pre-request for cross-origin object access configuration.
+Before making a real cross-origin resource sharing (CORS) request, you can make an `OPTIONS` request carrying the specific source origin, HTTP method, and header information to COS for it to determine whether a real request can be made.
+If there is no CORS configuration, `403 Forbidden` will be returned.
+You can enable CORS for a bucket using the `PUT Bucket cors` API.

 ## Request
 ### Sample Request